RECOMMENDATIONS

 Today’s population sizes – unprecedented in human history – have only been made possible by the unprecedented energy supply from fossil fuels.
 Two main factors drive the need to reduce our size: 1) the inability of a reduced future energy regime to support our current numbers, and 2) the destructive impact our bloated presence is having on the planet, its non-human inhabitants, and us.

-Best estimated optimum global sizes of one to three billion indicate that populations virtually everywhere need to be reduced.
+A sustainable global population size of roughly one billion or less indicates that populations virtually everywhere need to be reduced.
 Given our sheer size of eight billion, reductions will take a very long time.
-A global one-child policy enacted by around 2045 would get us down to roughly 3.5 billion by the end of the century.
+A global one-child fertility standard enacted by around 2045 would get us down to roughly 3.5 billion by the end of the century.
 On the other hand, business as usual will leave us with over 10 billion people by 2100.
 Our recommendations are made in light of this daunting reality and out of a commitment to reduce suffering.

 Enact a national one-child policy, encouraging the global community to do the same

-Make all forms of birth control (including those for men) free, and in the case of non-surgical forms, available over the counter
+Make all forms of birth control, including those for men, free and easily accessible (for example, in the case of non-surgical forms, available over the counter without a prescription)

 Pay women/couples a significant financial incentive to have one child or none

-Educate children and adults alike about the harmful impacts of overpopulation and its central role in our overshoot crisis, shifting from a human-centric view of the world to an inclusive view that honors and respects all life
+Educate the public about the harmful impacts of overpopulation and its central role in our overshoot crisis, shifting from a human-centric view of the world to an inclusive view that honors and respects all life

 Replace the taboo surrounding population with a moral imperative to make it a front-and-center social topic